nat6781/nat6781/about.md

   </div>
 </div>

 I graduated from the **University of Nottingham** in December 2025 with an MSc in Cyber-Physical Systems, awarded with Distinction.
 This followed my undergraduate degree in Computer Science at the **University of Warwick**.
 I chose to specialise my master’s degree to gain deeper experience in academic research.
-Here I developed an interest in sociology and interaction design, particularly in how human behaviour shapes the development of sensing systems.
+Here I developed an interest in Artifical Intelligence, sociology, and interaction design, particularly in how human behaviour shapes the development of sensing systems.

  <!--